 Do note, I did say you should let the used up battery cool down and I wasn’t kidding.
-If you’re not already aware of how important it is to take care of drone batteries, have a look here.
+If you’re not already aware of how important it is, read this post about taking care of drone batteries.
 This will really help you keep the battery lasting longer and keeping the drone safe as well.
 Read that article!

 And these are my top 5 accessories you should ideally have handy when flying with the Mavic Air.
 I’ve had this drone for several months now and I love it, but I also understand how there’s situations where it needs one or more of these accessories to maintain that quality of flight.